smalltong02/keras-llm-robot/readme.md

 ## New Feature Updates

 - 🚀 Update Log for 2024-05-13
+  1. Support for gpt-4o of OpenAI
-  1. Support for Yi-1.5-6B-Chat and Yi-1.5-9B-Chat
+  2. Support for Yi-1.5-6B-Chat and Yi-1.5-9B-Chat
-  2. Support for "Intelligent Customer Support"
+  3. Support for "Intelligent Customer Support"

 - 🚀 Update Log for 2024-05-01
   1. Fix issue for GGUF model.